jscoq/jscoq/README.md

 ## What is broken ##

 Loading ML modules is quite slow due to dynamic compilation.
-Performance is not good in Chrome (specially in unification, matching and ltac).
+Performance is bad in Chrome 43,44.

 `vm_compute` and `native_compute` are not supported either.
 There may be threading problems.